 lived in.
 But I did not.
 I know almost nothing about them

-The shootings at Rothbury?
+at Rothbury?
 My uncles killed in the War?
-Love
+Love on the dole?

 of questions that should not remain unanswered.